 Reading is the most important skill that children must master during their time at primary school.
 Reading opens up the doors to the whole world of learning.
 At Blackthorn Primary, we aim to make sure that every child learns to read.
 We rely on the parents of our pupils to help us in this task by; listening to their child read every night; talking to them about books and reading stories to their children.

-Once children are confident readers, they begin literacy sessions where they have the opportunity to read a wide range of different texts written by lots of different authors.
+Once children are confident readers, they begin English lessons where they have the opportunity to read a wide range of different texts written by lots of different authors.
 They have guided reading sessions in small groups, where they have a chance to sit with their teacher and discuss their understanding of the book.

 How can you help your child to make good progress in reading?